 How Businesses Work

 Every business involves 5 essential parts – Value Creation, Marketing, Sales, Value Delivery, and Finance.
 For this article, we’ll briefly outline what each of these 5 areas entail.
-Do refer to our full version of The Personal MBA summary (click here for 16-page summary, for more tips, concepts and ideas.
+Do refer to our full version of The Personal MBA summary for more tips, concepts and ideas.

 Value Creation